Investigating Membership Inference Attacks under Data Dependencies: Empirical Evaluation of Membership Inference with Data Dependencies

 We have seen that dependencies play a significant role in the success of membership inference attacks.
 A natural question to ask is whether such dependencies occur in practice.
 While there are no public examples of MIAs in the wild, we study naturally occurring dependencies found in off-the-shelf datasets.
 We do this by either finding different datasets for a similar classification problem or splitting existing datasets based on an attribute that would define a training set in practice, such as the location/institution where the samples were collected.

-\paragraph{Hospital data: heart condition detection.} For our first dataset-based dependency experiment, we use the \heart~datasets, which consist of four different datasets (Cleveland, Hungary, Switzerland, and the VA Long Beach), each containing the samples from one hospital/institution.
+\paragraph{Hospital data: heart condition detection} For our first dataset-based dependency experiment, we use the \heart~datasets, which consist of four different datasets (Cleveland, Hungary, Switzerland, and the VA Long Beach), each containing the samples from one hospital/institution.
 The classification problem is detecting whether or not a patient has a heart condition (the classification problem is binary).
 We use all the samples from each database to define the $\{D_i\}_{i\in[4]}$ sets, and evaluate the performance of MIAs when we train with one database and all the samples from the other three databases are non-members.

 Figure~\ref{fig:heart} shows the results when training with each of the hospitals.
 We see that there is certain property present within each hospital, since the membership advantage when we train with one hospital dataset (non-IID) is significantly higher than when we shuffle all datasets (IID).
 We note that the advantage in the IID case slightly breaks the bound.
-We posit that this is because these bounds are derived for $\ExpIID$, which assumes sampling with replacement.
-In practice, data samples are distinct (i.e., we sample without replacement).
-The effect of this sampling is particularly noticeable when the training set is small, which explains why the advantage in the IID case is slightly above the bound.
+We posit that this is because the RDP accountant assumes batches are sampled without replacement and each batch is sampled independently.
+In practice, and in our implementation, batches are non-overlapping.
+This difference in sampling would be particularly noticeable when the training set is small (as overlaps are more probable), which explains why the advantage in the IID case is slightly above the bound.

 \paragraph{School data: students proficiency detection} Next, we consider the \students~dataset, which contains data about students from two Portuguese schools (Gabriel Pereira and Mousinho da Silveira), and the classification problem is to predict whether the student passes the course.
 We use all $423$ samples from Gabriel Pereira school ($D_1$) as the training set, and all $226$ samples from Moushinho da Silveira school ($D_2$) as non-members.
 Figure~\ref{fig:students} shows the results.
 As before, we see that there is a common property in the students of each school that helps MIAs succeed with higher probability than in the case where we shuffle the data from both schools (IID).